miklevin/MikeLev.in/fasthtml.md

 ### A Different Path with FastHTML

-That is an important itch to scratch, for sure.
-However, it does not suit my vibe, particularly in how it requires the optional static typing.
-However, Flask with mere asynchronous behavior wouldn't have been enough to get me back into WebDev.
-I want to strip things out towards greater simplicity, and not layer them on for complexity.
+While FastAPI addresses important performance needs, its approach doesn't align with my vision for web development.
+The requirement for optional static typing, in particular, diverges from my preferred style.
+Simply adding asynchronous capabilities to Flask wouldn't have been sufficient to reignite my interest in web development.
+Instead, my goal is to strip away complexity and move towards greater simplicity.
+Rather than layering on additional features, I aim to distill web development to its essence while still being Python.
+I hungered for a framework that embodies simplicity and ease of use without sacrificing functionality.

 ## The Radical Simplicity of FastHTML